Skip to main content

 AZ0nWorker Node 3 (**)1224 GBOS: 64 GB + Ceph 300 GB minimum (*)

-(*) : Three Worker nodes are used as Storage nodes and are provisioned with a minimum of 300 GB of disk space, providing a distributed usable storage capacity of 300 GB (data is replicated three times).
-The available free space for the client is approximately 150 GB.
-This initial size can be increased during deployment or later, depending on requirements.
+(*) : 3 Worker nodes are used as Storage nodes and are delivered with a minimum of 300 GB of disk space, for a distributed usable storage of 300 GB (data is replicated three times).
+The free space available to the client is approximately 150 GB.
+This initial size can be increased during provisioning, or later, depending on requirements.

-(**) : The size and number of Worker Nodes can be adjusted based on the client’s compute capacity needs.
-The minimum number of Worker Nodes is 3 (due to storage replication requirements).
-The minimum configuration per Worker Node is 12 cores and 24 GB of RAM; the upper limit per Worker Node is constrained by the hypervisor size (up to 112 cores / 1536 GB RAM with Performance 3 blade servers).
-The maximum number of Worker Nodes is 250.
-The CNCF recommends using Worker Nodes of identical size.
-The maximum number of pods per Worker Node is 110.
+(**) : The size and number of Worker Nodes can be adjusted based on the client's compute capacity requirements.
+The minimum number of Worker nodes is 3 (due to storage replication).
+The size of Worker Nodes can be adjusted, with a minimum of 12 cores and 24 GB of RAM; the upper limit per Worker node is determined by the size of the hypervisors used (thus potentially 112 cores/1536 GB of RAM with Performance 3 blades).
+The number of Worker Nodes is limited to 250.
+CNCF recommends having Worker nodes of identical size.
+The limit on the number of pods per Worker Node is 110.

 RACI